alexbainter/s3-sync/README.md

 ##### Mutable filenames (optional)

 A list of filenames whose content may change.
-Defaults to `index.html`.
+Defaults to `index.html sw.js`.

 - CLI: `--mutableFilenames <list of filenames>`, `--mutables <list of filenames>`
 - Environment variable: `S3_SYNC_MUTABLE_FILENAMES=<list of filenames>`

 ##### Compress Extensions (optional)

 A list of file extensions which should be compressed before upload.
-Defaults to `css,js,html,png,json.xml,webapp`.
+Defaults to `css js html png json xml webapp ico`.

 - CLI: `--compressExtensions <list of extensions>, --compress <list of extensions>`
 - Environment variable: `S3_SYNC_COMPRESS_EXTENSIONS=<list of extensions>`